 Sometimes it's the company strategy, sometimes it's growth.
 Sometimes it is simply time: when a new ERP solution becomes necessary.

-Partings are hard.
-Nevertheless, from time to time we have to part with someone or something.
+Saying goodbye is hard.
+Nevertheless, every now and then we have to say goodbye to someone or something.
 This also applies to outdated ERP systems.
-True to the principle of 'never touch a running system', software solutions are often part of companies for longer than they should be.
-But how do you know when the last hour of your in-house ERP has come?
-You don't!
+True to the principle of "never touch a running system", software solutions are often part of companies for longer than they should be.
+But how do you recognise when the last hour of your in-house ERP has come?
+Not at all!

 Read MoreERP: It all depends on the processes!

-Read MoreOptimizing business processes in an ERP project?
+Read MoreOptimise business processes in the ERP project?

-Most companies interpret a new ERP system as an automatic optimisation of business processes.
+Most companies also interpret a new ERP system as an automatic optimisation of business processes.
 The disappointment when the expected effect in improved processes fails to materialise is great.
-However, with the right approach, it is possible to handle ERP solution and business process optimisation in one project.
+However, with the right approach, it is possible to combine an ERP solution and business process optimisation in one project.

-Read MoreProcess optimization in the ERP solution: Is a new system always necessary?
+Read MoreProcess optimisation in the ERP solution: Always a new system necessary?

-Especially with ERP systems that have been in use for a long time, it becomes apparent over time that some work processes still need improvement.
+Particularly with ERP systems that have been in use for a long time, it becomes apparent over time that some work processes still need to be improved.
 However, a new system is not necessarily required for process optimisation.
-The process analysis can be done independently of the ERP system anyway.
-The challenge lies - as so often - in the implementation.
-The data structures in particular play a major role in process optimisation - and they are, after all, the heart of every ERP system.
+The process analysis can be carried out independently of the ERP system anyway.
+The challenge - as is so often the case - lies in the implementation.
+The data structures in particular play a major role in process optimisation - and these are ultimately the heart of every ERP system.
 But how can these be changed and improved in such a way that the necessary process optimisation can be implemented?

 Read MoreSuccessful through the ERP project: process analysis